Updated May 8, 2023

 The hike from the parking lot is the shortest way to access the Cathedral Rock and is only about half a mile.
 The path is rather easy, even though it could get rocky sometimes.
 To get to the vortex, be sure to follow the sign that leads to the Cathedral Rock Trail, and not the Easy Breezy Trail.
 The path will eventually take you to a flat area known as the Outflow Plateau.

 To reach the inflow area, you need to climb up the rock to get to the saddle.
-The climb is actually easier than it appears to be, and most people with moderate physical fitness should be able to get to the saddle.
+The trip up is actually easier than it appears to be, and most people with moderate physical fitness should be able to get to the saddle.
 However, you need to know what you can handle and only go as high as you are comfortable with.
 Be patient with your approach and look around for the best path to get to the next level.
 Sometimes the easiest path may not be the one in front of you.

 The Airport Mesa is a strong upflow site and it is one of the very few Sedona vortexes that you can easily (with moderate physical fitness) get to the top and literally sit atop the energy center.
 This is the perfect site if you are seeking a strong uplifting experience, motivation that takes you to a higher level, or a spiritual connection to divinity.